People | Faculty

 Kostas obtained his Diploma in Chemical Engineering and PhD from the Department of Chemical Engineering at Imperial College London, studying the steric stabilization of liposomes using block copolymer molecules.
 He carried out his postdoctoral training in various medical institutions in the United States and has worked closely with Professors Th.F.
 Tadros (ICI plc, UK), P.F.
 Luckham (Imperial College London), D. Papahadjopoulos (UCSF, USA), G. Sgouros (Memorial Sloan-Kettering, NY, USA) and R.G.
 Crystal (Weill Medical College of Cornell University, NY, USA).

 He was Assistant Professor of Genetic Medicine & Chemical Engineering in Medicine at Cornell University Weill Medical College when he relocated to the UK as the Deputy Director of Imperial College Genetic Therapies Centre in 2002.
 In 2003 Professor Kostarelos joined the Centre for Drug Delivery Research at the UCL School of Pharmacy as the Deputy Head of the Centre.
 He was promoted to the Personal Chair of Nanomedicine and Head of the Centre in 2007.
 The entire Nanomedicine Lab was embedded within the Faculty of Medical and Human Sciences and the National Graphene Institute at the University of Manchester in 2013.
-Prof. Kostarelos is currently Professor of Nanomedicine at the University of Manchester and Honorary Professor at UCL.
+Prof. Kostarelos is currently Professor of Nanomedicine at the University of Manchester and Visiting Professor at UCL Faculty of Life Sciences.

 He has been invited Fellow of the Royal Society of Medicine, Fellow of the Institute of Nanotechnology and Fellow of the Royal Society of Arts all in the United Kingdom.
 In 2010 he was awarded the Japanese Society for the Promotion of Science (JSPS) Professorial Fellowship with the National Institute of Advanced Industrial Science and Technology (AIST) in Tsukuba, Japan.
-He is the Founding and Senior Editor of the journal Nanomedicine and sits on the Editorial Board of Bioconjugate Chemistry (ACS), 2D Materials (IOP), 2D Materials & Applications (NPJ), Archives in Toxicology, 2D Materials, Nanoscale Horizons, Journal of Visualized Experiments (JoVE), Applied Materials Today, The Journal of Liposome Research, The International Journal of Nanomedicine, Archives of Toxicology and Frontiers in Neuroengineering.
+He is the Founding and Senior Editor of the journal Nanomedicine and sits on the Editorial Board of Bioconjugate Chemistry (ACS), 2D Materials (IOP), 2D Materials & Applications (NPJ), Archives in Toxicology, 2D Materials, Nanoscale Horizons, Journal of Visualized Experiments (JoVE), Applied Materials Today, The Journal of Liposome Research, The International Journal of Nanomedicine and Frontiers in Neuroengineering.